 site search by freefind |

 The heinous Beast of Revelation prowls through the last Book of the Bible.
-Many people have tried to explain who or what is this Beast of Revelation.
+Many people have tried explaining who or what this Beast of Revelation is.
 We will turn to the Holy Scriptures to see the clues it offers us.

-Even a brief glance reveals the Beast is a symbolic term.
-The question is: What does it mean or whom does it represent?
-With symbolic terms it is important to know how they are used in other portions of Scriptures for symbols very rarely change meaning.
+Even a glance reveals the Beast is a symbolic term.
+The question is: What does it mean, or whom does it represent?
+It is essential to know how symbolic representations are used in other portions of the Scriptures, for symbols rarely change meaning.
 The word `beast' is directly used as a symbol in only two sections of the Bible: Daniel and Revelation.

 Daniel Chapter 7 contains the vision of the four beasts coming out of the sea.
-Daniel was very disturbed by this vision, as we can well imagine.
+Daniel was disturbed by this vision, as we can well imagine.
 He wanted to know the answers, just like we do, so he asked someone.
-In reply he was told that "these great beasts, which are four in number, are four kings who will arise from the earth".
+In reply, he was told that "these great beasts, which are four in number, are four kings who will arise from the earth."
 [Dan.
 7:17, NAS]

-This vital clue plainly tells us that the beasts of Daniel represent kings or world rulers.
-A careful reading of Daniel 7 and Revelation 13 will show, I believe, the fourth beast of Daniel and the Beast of Revelation are the same.
-Now we have a good starting place as we turn to the Beast of Revelation.
+This vital clue tells us that the beasts of Daniel represent kings or world rulers.
+A careful reading of Daniel 7 and Revelation 13 will show that the fourth beast of Daniel and the Beast of Revelation is the same.
+Now, we have a good starting place as we turn to the Beast of Revelation.

-In Revelation 17 we see the "scarlet beast, full of blasphemous names, having seven heads and ten horns".
+Revelation 17 shows the "scarlet beast, full of blasphemous names, having seven heads and ten horns."
 [Rev. 17:3, NAS] The angel promises to explain the Beast to John.
-Verses 9 and 10 are the explanation: "...the seven heads are seven mountains on which the woman sits, and they are seven kings..."
-Here, we have confirmed in the mouth of two witnesses the Beast of Revelation is going to represent a king or world ruler, although we should note here these verses indicate a double meaning for the Beast of Revelation.
+Verses 9 and 10 explain: "...the seven heads are seven mountains on which the woman sits, and they are seven kings..."
+Here, we have confirmed in the mouth of two witnesses that the Beast of Revelation will represent a king or world ruler, although we should note here these verses indicate a double meaning for the Beast of Revelation.
 Not only does the Beast represent seven kings, but also seven mountains.
 We will examine the seven mountains later.

-Before we can even attempt to put a name on the Beast of Revelation, we have to consider one other question.
+Before attempting to put a name on the Beast of Revelation, we must consider one other question.
 In which time frame are we to look?
 Is the Beast someone in the past, the present, or the future?

-Since the Beast of Revelation represents seven consecutive kings and the sixth king was reigning when John was living, we know we have to look for the Beast in the past - in John's lifetime.
+Since the Beast of Revelation represents seven consecutive kings, and the sixth king was reigning when John was living, we know we must look for the Beast in the past - in John's lifetime.
 Looking in any other time frame would mean twisting the natural meaning of the angel's words.

-Now that we have a working theory, let's examine Revelation 13.
+Now that we have a working theory let's examine Revelation 13.
 This chapter talks more about the Beast of Revelation than any other chapter.
-If our theory is correct then it will have to pass the acid test of chapter 13.
+If our theory is correct, it will have to pass the acid test of chapter 13.

 Revelation 13:3 is amazing.
-This Beast suffers a fatal wound, but recovers and the whole world is surprised and follows the Beast.
+This Beast suffers a fatal wound but recovers, and the whole world is surprised and follows the Beast.
 How does this fit in with what we've said above?
 Can it really be traced in history?
-Here we must go back to the duel nature of the Beast of Revelation.
-It can represent the Roman Empire in general [as centered on the city of Rome] or it can represent a specific emperor.
-In the context of the first two verses, we see the Roman Empire rising out of the sea of nations to violently dominate the world.
-So, we then can conclude that verse 3 continues with the Roman Empire generally and not a specific person.
+Here, we must return to the dual nature of the Beast of Revelation.
+It can represent the Roman Empire in general [as centred on the city of Rome], or it can represent a specific emperor.
+In the context of the first two verses, we see the Roman Empire rising out of the sea of nations to dominate the world violently.
+So, verse 3 continues with the Roman Empire generally and not a specific person.

 Note: If you purchase this book from this link I will make a commission.
 Disclosure Policy

-In AD 68 the last blood-line emperors, Nero, committed suicide.
+In AD 68, the last blood-line emperor, Nero, committed suicide.
 The following year became infamously known as The Year Of The Four Emperors.
-In the space of one year four would-be emperors took the throne and three were assassinated.
-The Roman Civil War ripped the empire apart and the watching world thought it was dead.
-However, Vaspasian left the Jewish War in the hands of his son, Titus, and returned to Rome.
+In the space of one year, four would-be emperors took the throne, and three were assassinated.
+The Roman Civil War ripped the empire apart, and the watching world thought it was dead.
+However, Vespasian left the Jewish War in the hands of his son, Titus, and returned to Rome.
 He was able to end the civil war and become the next emperor.
-In the ten years of his reign he was able to bring the bankrupt and demoralized Roman Empire back to being a stable world power.
+In the ten years of his reign, he brought the bankrupt and demoralized Roman Empire back to being a stable world power.
 The Beast had suffered a fatal wound and had recovered.
 The world was amazed and followed after the Empire again.

 Let's move on, testing our theory verse-by-verse.
 Verses 5-8 describe the Beast's actions in more detail.